The Grand Maneuver: Reception

 Among English-language reviewers, there was consistency in their appreciation of Clair's wit and the visual elegance of his use of colour on the one hand, but on the other a disappointment at his perceived failure to bring sufficient emotional engagement to the film's later scenes.
 In the words of one British review, Les Grandes Manœuvres was "an exceptionally finished and civilised entertainment [and] not the least of its assets is the impeccable taste with which Clair, for the first time, manipulates colour"; but, "in negotiating the change to a serious ending, the film is less than wholly satisfactory".

 Another said, "The film begins beautifully...
 The gently stylised movements, the light and even rhythm, set [Clair's] own personal tone of comedy....
 Later developments, however, demand more than he seems prepared to give... it fails to convey human passions suddenly taking over."

 This was echoed by an American reviewer: "[Clair] has shown true artistry in his use of pastel and vivid hues to capture even the nuances of dress, décor and elegance of a pre-World War I garrison town....
 [The film] is a fragile and compassionate but rarely moving delineation of the grand passion."

+Variety wrote "Clair's clever notations on the era give the film its main appeal."
+A later review in the same magazine called it a "thoughtful bit of Gallic fluff."

 An Irish review agreed that, "Rene Clair's Summer Manoeuvres is anything but a deeply "committed" film, and survives chiefly for its evocation of period....
 [The film] does not quite compass the violent change from manners to passion...".
 A more sympathetic summary appeared in The Times: "Les Grandes Manoeuvres is a sigh for lost youth, for a lost generation, and for, perhaps, l'amour, as against love, and its only failing is that, in enchanting the senses, it fails to touch the heart."

 In 1974, the film was given an out-of-competition screening at the Cannes Film Festival.